 Berberine (found in Goldenseal)

-Other Natural Anti-Parasite Treatments for Fish Food Recipes:
+Other Natural Anti-Parasite Treatments:

 Pumpkin seed – Offers curcurbitin, a noted anti-parasite compound that works through paralysis of the parasites, which allows them to be eliminated naturally.